Marlin Mine: Operations and economic impact

-Economic impact

 Over 50 percent of the 1,900 people working at the mine were local residents at their time of hiring, and 98 percent were Guatemalan residents.
 In 2008, the Marlin operation spent more than $90 million in Guatemala on supplies and services, and paid over $20 million in taxes.
+Marlin’s 2011 profits were $607 million.
+Of that, only one-half of one percent went to the Guatemalan government.

 Environmental management and social impact

 Environmental and monitoring management activities

-The Marlin environmental monitoring program includes air quality, ambient noise, aquatic biology, surface water quality, and ground water quality.
-As of the spring of 2010 the Marlin mine has not discharged any water to the local rivers or water sources.
-Water from the operations is treated and contained in a tailings pond designed to international standards and 89% is recycled in the operation.
+The Marlin environmental monitoring program describes air quality, ambient noise, aquatic biology, surface water quality, and ground water quality.
+As of the spring of 2010 the company which owns Marlin mine claims that it has not discharged any water to the local rivers or water sources.
+This is in direct contradiction with reports from local indigenous people.
+The Maya people report the poisoning of their water sources, livestock dying after drinking well water, and the destruction of their ancestral land.
+The company reports that water from the operations is treated and contained in a tailings pond designed to international standards and 89% is recycled in the operation.
 Water quality in local streams and groundwater is regularly monitored by Goldcorp, an independent Community Environmental Monitoring Association (AMAC), and two separate Guatemalan government ministries.
-As of the spring of 2010, no negative water samples have been found.
+As of the spring of 2010, no negative water samples had been found.
+Of course, this is also in direct contradiction with on-site footage of the waters and the reports of the people who live in the area.

-In 2009 Marlin became the first mining operation in Central America to be fully certified under the International Cyanide Management Code for the Manufacture, Transport and Use of Cyanide in the Production of Gold (“the Cyanide Code”).
-The Cyanide Code is a voluntary industry program for companies involved in the production of gold using cyanide, setting standards for handling and disposal of cyanide, and requiring third party audits to demonstrate compliance.